 Cabbages, Broccoli and Kale – if sown in August these will be ready for harvesting next spring.
 Cover them with nets to keep birds off.

-Lettuce and other salad crops – still possible to sow lettuce though they may not germinate if the weather is too hot.
-Try to sow rocket and cress.
+Lettuce and other salad crops – it’s still possible to sow lettuce though they may not germinate if the weather is too hot.
+Try some rocket and cress.

 Mini garden allotments

-Haven’t the time to maintain your own allotment?
-Then set a mini allotment up in your garden.
-If you haven’t the room to dig up a patch of land, you can grow the above vegetables in grow bags.
+Your allotment size doesn’t have to be big, especially if you haven’t the time to maintain your own allotment.
+How about setting up a mini allotment in your garden?
+If you haven’t got the room to dig up a patch of land, you can grow the above veg all in grow bags.
 Brassicas need a lot of room, so make sure you don’t plant too many in each bag.
-If you don’t fancy veg then opt for flowers or herbs instead and grow them with ease in our Clever pot range.
+If you don’t fancy veg then opt for flowers or herbs instead and grow them the easy way in our Clever pot range – perfect if you’ve not got all that much space outdoors.
 And don’t forget to pretty up your mini garden allotment too with a fresh lick of paint colour and solar lights.

 Allotments in August

-Make sure you’re harvesting regularly, especially in wetter weeks as weed growth can spiral out of control!
+Weeding – make sure you’re keeping on top of the weeds so your plants aren’t having to compete with them, especially in wetter weeks when weed growth can spiral out of control!
 And when it’s hot remember to continue regular watering to promote healthy growth and prevent plants bolting prematurely.
+A water butt will definitely come in handy, and is a great way to be more eco-friendly.

-Don’t forget to harvest regularly, especially runner beans and courgettes, which grow at speed and will become too large and stringy if left too long.
+Harvesting – don’t forget to harvest regularly, especially runner beans and courgettes, which grow at speed and will become too large and stringy if left too long.
+A good plant food is sure to give you the best crop possible too.

-If you’re growing tomatoes, peppers and cucumbers, don’t forget to tie them up.
-As the fruits develop they become heavy and the plants require extra support to the main stems to avoid breakages.
+Supporting – if you’re growing tomatoes, peppers and cucumbers, don’t forget to tie them in to plant supports.
+As the fruits develop they’ll become heavy and the plants will require extra support to the main stems to avoid breakages.

 A veggie growing mission

-At wilko, we know that there is nothing like getting stuck into a project and we have everything you need to see you through your allotment adventure.
-Go on, give it a go, no one starts out a green fingered genius but with the right tools, hard work and persistence you will make your allotment a success, they are a wonderful thing that will thrive with lots of love and attention.
+So, go on, give it a go, no one starts out a green-fingered genius but with the right tools, hard work and persistence you’ll make your allotment a success before you know it.
+Allotments are a wonderful thing that will thrive given lots of love and attention.

 Interested in having an allotment of your own?
 Contact your local council to apply for an allotment near you.
-They will either allocate you a plot or in many cases, add your name to the waiting list.
+They’ll either allocate you a plot or in many cases, add your name to the waiting list.

-Find everything for your allotment project from our huge gardening section.
+And when you’re ready, find everything you need for your allotment project from our huge gardening section.

 Sown seeds bought from wilko?
-We would love to hear from you.
+We’d love to hear from you.
 Tag @lovewilko in your Instagram pictures to be featured on our site!
-Also be sure to check out even more family gardening adventures with @grow_with_joe.
+Also be sure to check out even more family gardening adventures with @grow_with_joe for more family gardening inspiration.